+Section 1.2 Recommendations for Improvement

+Continue to use the methodology around stress testing the DH Business Plan.

+2 Specific expectations applicable to all registered providers

+Standard 2 1

-Section 1.2 Recommendations for Improvement 1 Continue to use the methodology around stress testing the DH Business Plan.
-2 Specific e expectations applicable to all registered providers Standard Registered providers shall adopt and comply with an appropriate 2.1 code of governance.
+Registered providers shall adopt and comply with an appropriate code of governance.
 Governance arrangements should establish and maintain clear roles, responsibilities and accountabilities for their board, chair and chief executive and ensure appropriate probity arrangements are in place.
 Areas of non-compliance with their chosen code of governance should be explained.
 Registered providers should assess the effectiveness of their governance arrangements at least once a year.

-Code of Dra paragraph 2 actice: Specific expectations applicable to all registered providers; 12 Registered providers should demonstrate their actions are consistent 12 with both the principles and relevant provisions of their code of governance and overall contribute to sound governance 13 The regulator anticipates that an assessment of the effectiveness of 10 governance arrangements may vary in terms of depth and scope in line with the internal and external environment within which the registered provider operates.
+Code of Practice: Specific expectations applicable to all registered providers; paragraph 2.1

+Registered providers should demonstrate their actions are consistent with both the principles and relevant provisions of their code of governance and overall contribute to sound governance

+The regulator anticipates that an assessment of the effectiveness of governance arrangements may vary in terms of depth and scope in line with the internal and external environment within which the registered provider operates.
 Some parts of a governance review may be carried out to a different timescale than an annual review where this helps ensure the quality and effectiveness of the review.
 Where this is the case, the annual assessment of the effectiveness of governance arrangements should give assurance on the timescale and progress of work on these areas.

-DH Complia ance Position - Compliant DUDeerdb as a dented the NULE Code of Covernance (undeted 2015) and undeted as adopted the NHF Code of Governance (updated 2015) and updated 2021 Board Conduct in 2015.
-It is proposed to adopt the NHF Code 2020 at the May 2021 60810 meeung.
-The Govern ance Committee will undertake a detailed assessment of compliance with NHF Code on an annual basis.
-Section 2.1 Recommendation for Improvement Adopting the e updated NHF Code 2020 will create a series of improvement points to to ensure compliance with the updated Code.
+DH Compliance Position - Compliant

+DH Board has adopted the NHF Code of Governance (updated 2020) and updated its Code of Conduct in 2021.

+The Governance Committee will undertake a detailed assessment of compliance with NHF Code on an annual basis.

+Section 2.1 Recommendation for Improvement

+Continuing to review the NHF code and its requirements, leading to consideration of areas for improvement on an annual basis.

 2.2 Registered providers shall ensure that they manage their affairs with an appropriate degree of skill, independence, diligence, effectiveness, prudence and foresight.